cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - Use IPSec or AWS Direct Connect
      - for trusted connections to other sites
    - Use VPC Flow Logs
-     - for information about the IP traffic going to and from network interfaces in your VPC
+     - for information about the IP traffic going to and from network interfaces in the VPC
    - Protect data in transit to ensure the confidentiality and integrity of data, as well as the identities of the communicating parties.